The information below has been prepared in conjunction with our partner, Little Green Pharma.

 The cannabis plant contains up to 545 chemical compounds including 114 different cannabinoids, many of which have been clinically demonstrated to interact with the endocannabinoid system in the human body.
 To date, the most researched cannabinoids have been Δ 9-tetrahydrocannabinol (THC) and cannabidiol (CBD).

-THC is a cannabinoid in the cannabis plant that is frequently associated with the treatment of chronic pain, inflammation, spasticity, and nausea.
-It also has intoxicating effects.
-These are also typically the most abundant cannabinoids in the cannabis plant.
+THC is a cannabinoid in the cannabis plant that also has intoxicating effects.

-CBD is a non-intoxicating cannabinoid typically prescribed for seizures, pain, anxiety and inflammation.
-CBD is non-addictive and less potent than THC with very low toxicity.
+CBD is a non-intoxicating cannabinoid that is non-addictive and less potent than THC with very low toxicity.

 How do I take medicinal cannabis?

 Medicinal cannabis is available in various delivery forms, as well as a range of strengths and varieties.
 In Australia your Doctor can prescribe you medicinal cannabis in oil form, tablets/pills, sublingual spray or flower for vaping.
 The dose and strength of the medicinal cannabis will depend on your condition and the recommendation from your prescribing Doctor.